decisionmechanics/essential-robot-framework/notes/index.md

 ### Security testing

 - Get permission and scope
-	- Never run security scans against systems you don't have explicit authorisation for.
+	- Never run security scans against systems you don't have explicit authorisation for
-- Run ZAP  as a proxy on the test host
+- Run [ZAP](https://www.zaproxy.org) as a proxy on the test host
-	- Configure Robot/Selenium browser to use that proxy so all traffic is recorded, letting the scanner see every URL your tests visit
+	- Configure Robot Framework/Selenium browser to use that proxy so all traffic is recorded, letting the scanner see every URL your tests visit
 - Exercise the application with normal Selenium test flows
 - Trigger scanner actions after or during the crawl
 - Collect and triage results (ZAP alerts, sqlmap output)